On Dynamic Distributed Computing: NOW: Overlay of clusters

-At initialization, the network is composed of $n_{t_0}=\sqrt{N}$ nodes.
-The protocol starts by running an algorithm that informs each node of all the other nodes identifiers (Algorithm \ref{algo_id_distribution}).
-The initialization phase is the only moment at which the global knowledge of all the nodes in the network is computed and this computation is performed while the size of the network is still ``small''.
-Afterwards, the computation of the global knowledge is performed, it is possible to use standard off-the-shelf Byzantine agreement protocol that are robust to malicious nodes such as \cite{King2010} to construct an initial partition which forms the basis of the overlay $\G^R$.
-Given a graph $G=(V,E)$, in which $V$ is the set of vertices and $E$ the set of edges connecting these vertices, and a subset of vertices $X \subset V$, we denote by $G[X]$ the sub-graph of $G$ induced by $X$.
+\paragraph{Network Discovery.} The protocol starts by running an algorithm that informs each node of the identifiers of all other nodes.
+The global knowledge of the nodes in the network is needed only at initialization.
+Note that this computation is performed while the size of the network is still ``small'' in practice.
+Afterwards, it is possible to use standard off-the-shelf Byzantine agreement algorithms to construct an initial partition forming the vertices of the overlay~$\G^R$.
+This algorithm (Algorithm~\ref{algo_id_distribution} provided in Appendix) terminates after a number of communication rounds at most the diameter of the graph considering only the edges adjacent to at least one honest node.
+When the algorithm terminates, it is guaranteed that all honest nodes know the identities of all nodes in the network.
+Its communication cost is $O(n\times e)$ where $e=|E|$ (see Appendix for the theorem and details).

-\begin{theorem}[Global knowledge computation] In a graph composed of $n$ vertices, Algorithm \ref{algo_id_distribution} stops after $O(n^2)$ steps.
-When the algorithm terminates, it is guaranteed that all honest nodes know the identities of all nodes in the network. \end{theorem} \begin{proof} Each node sends a message to each other node exactly once, therefore the algorithm stops after $n(n-1)$ steps.
-Moreover, due to the assumption that the adversary cannot forge false identifiers, no honest node will try uselessly to contact an imaginary node.
-An edge $(x,y)$ is said to be unchecked if the nodes $x$ and $y$ have not communicated directly to each other using this edge.
-We denote by $H$ (resp. $M$) the set of honest (respectively malicious) nodes.
-Furthermore, $E^{?}$ is the set of unchecked edges, $E^{\checkmark}$ the set of checked edges and $H^{?}$ the set of honest nodes with degree less than $|H|-1$ belonging to $G^{\checkmark}=(H,E^{\checkmark})$.